DIYgod/APlayer/README.md

 <script src="APlayer.js"></script>
 ```

-And this is how the jRating is initialized:
+And this is how the APlayer is initialized:

 ```
 var ap = new APlayer({